protocollstudio/noisedata_processing/README.md

 SEQUENCER send a bang each time a rotary is at twelve o'clock.

-NODES send a array of continuous signals between 0 and 1, as much as there are nodes (follow the displayed instructions).
+NODES send a bunch of continuous signals between 0 and 1, as much as there are nodes (follow the displayed instructions).

 ## Best practices
 1. Create your sketch outside of noise_data.